June 1978

 Ex-

 Sex Pistol Sid Vicious' version of "My Way" is released on an EP titled The Biggest Blow on Virgin Records in England.
 The EP's flip side is "The Biggest Blow - a Punk Prayer," by fugitive great train robber Ronnie Biggs, backed by ex-Pistols Steve Jones and Paul Cook.
-Vicious' "My Way" will later appear on the Virgin LP Sid Sings (featuring Vicious recorded live at club Max's Kansas City in New York) and the Barclay EP Sid Vicious' Heritage.
+Vicious' "My Way" will later appear on the Virgin LP Sid Sings (featuring Vicious recorded live at club Max's Kansas City in New York City) and the Barclay EP Sid Vicious' Heritage.

 The film